greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/stewardship_1_2.md

 ---
 title: Our stewardship of GitLab
-description: "GitLab have an open core business model and generate almost all our revenue with subscriptions to paid tiers.
-Learn more!"
+description: GitLab have an open core business model and generate almost all our revenue with subscriptions to paid tiers.
+Learn more!
-canonical_path: "/company/stewardship/"
+canonical_path: /company/stewardship/
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/stewardship_1_2/
+linkTitle: Our stewardship of GitLab
+type: docs
 ---

 ## Business Model